Ace Construction Texas

 • According to a report by the Construction Industry Institute, adverse weather conditions are responsible for up to 21% of construction delays.

-• A study by the National Environmental Policy Act found that environmental regulation compliance can extend project timelines by 6 to 9 months on average.
+• A study by the National Environmental Policy Act found that compliance with environmental regulations can extend project timelines by 6 to 9 months on average.

 • The Common Ground Alliance reports that an underground utility line is damaged every six minutes in the United States, underscoring the frequency of encountering unexpected utilities during dirt work.